He Poutama Rangatahi (HPR)

 - How does the proposal provide effective support for rangatahi most at risk of long term unemployment?

-The proposal should also demonstrate how the proposed activity:
+The proposal should also demonstrate how the proposed activity is:

-- Is Relevant: by being community-led, with goals that address community aspirations and local opportunities by making use of relevant expertise to link rangatahi to employment, and that is responsive to local rangatahi, local employers and the local context.
+- relevant: by being community-led, with goals that address community aspirations and local opportunities by making use of relevant expertise to link rangatahi to employment, and that is responsive to local rangatahi, local employers and the local context.

-- Is Inclusive/Collaborative: by creating partnerships between and within communities and government, and those most impacted (employers and youth) who can make a difference.
+- inclusive / collaborative: by creating partnerships between and within communities and government, and those most impacted (employers and youth) who can make a difference.

-- Is Coherent: by making use of local knowledge, relationships, and relevant expertise, using existing services, programmes, and infrastructure wherever possible.
+- coherent: by making use of local knowledge, relationships, and relevant expertise, using existing services, programmes, and infrastructure wherever possible.

-- Is Credible/Transparent: proposals must adopt clear, credible, transparent processes and be evidence based for learning and accountability purposes.
+- credible / transparent: proposals must adopt clear, credible, transparent processes and be evidence-based for learning and accountability purposes.